 Identify the Goals of the SEO Audit

-It’s essential to understand what goals you’re focused on in order to prioritize where you’re spending time, as well as what types of conversions are important to monitor on behalf of your business.
+It’s essential to understand what goals you’re focused on in order to prioritize where you’re spending time, as well as to understand what types of conversions are important to monitor on behalf of your business.

 No two companies are focused on the same exact objectives, which is why it is important to customize your approach to SEO accordingly.

-Don’t settle for choosing just one goal or one conversion type as your company will be missing out on the full range of benefits an audit and SEO overall can provide.
+Don’t settle for choosing just one goal or one conversion type, as your company will be missing out on the full range of benefits an audit and SEO overall can provide.
 At the same time, don’t focus on too many goals and conversion types at once because it may overwhelm your efforts with too many data points to reference.